taylortom/workshops-src/_pages/sewing-for-beginners.md

 **Sewing for Beginners**

-Classes start from £22.50 per person.
+Classes start from £22.50 per person for a 3 hour session.

 Learn all the necessary basics to begin sewing and making by hand and machine.